 There are numerous ways Theresa and I discover and decide which Nasty Women to highlight on our site.
 This week’s woman was brought to our attention in a unique way!

-Reminiscing with our father on Easter night, we ended up talking about the people’s driveways he used to snow plow when we were young children.
+Reminiscing with our father last year, we ended up talking about the people’s driveways he used to snow plow when we were young children.
 Dad had a handful of driveways he’d plow after each snowstorm and I told him I remembered going with him when he plowed Uncle Herbie’s parents’ driveway on Elm St in Keene, New Hampshire.
 Yes, he replied, he did plow their driveway, as well as their neighbor, the Sadoques’.
 Theresa and I questioned in unison: Whose?
-We had never heard the name before and in this rather small town, especially sharing stories from the past that was unusual.
+We had never heard the name before and in this rather small town, especially sharing stories from the past, that was unusual.

 Our father then told us about an Abenaki family that lived in town, the Sadoques (locally pronounced ‘Sad-o-key’) whose daughter was one of the first Native American registered nurses in the country.
 My mother chimed in that she remembers Nurse Sadoques attending to her in the hospital as a child, either for her tonsillectomy or eye surgery.